-The Parish is in support of the retention of existing forms of open space.
+- 6.15.
+The community is in support of the retention of existing forms of open space.
 It is considered desirable and appropriate to seek 'major' residential developments to provide a suitable outdoor play space.
-The overall quantum of space will be determined having regard to the prevailing standards of the District or as calculated by reference to the need arising from the associated development.

-The Parish are concerned that too often play areas, provided in conjunction with residential development, comprise a limited number of low quality pieces of equipment, poorly sited in relation to the wider development and demarcated by austere boundary treatment.
-The Parish Council wish to encourage the provision of children's equipped play areas in creative and imaginative forms that are fully integrated, and relate well to the overall development scheme.
+The overall quantum of space will be determined having regard to the prevailing standards of the District or as calculated by reference to the need arising from the associated development. - 6.16.
+Too often play areas, provided in conjunction with residential development, comprise a limited number of low quality pieces of equipment, poorly sited in relation to the wider development and demarcated by austere boundary treatment.
+The Parish Council wish to encourage the provision of children's equipped play areas in creative and imaginative forms that are fully integrated, and relate well to the overall development scheme. - 6.17.
 Developers should consider the future maintenance requirements and management of play areas into the future when providing play areas.
 One option may be for the Parish Council to assume ownership and running of such facilities once a development has been completed to ensure their longevity.